Best practices for switching from hardware to software tokens

 Software Token Adoption at 62%

-In the full case study, this bank explains that while their mobile-first customers were interested in software tokens, not everyone wanted to use their smartphone as an authentication method.
+This bank explained that while their mobile-first customers were interested in software tokens, not everyone wanted to use their smartphone as an authentication method.
 In fact, the bank had to overcome three barriers to adoption:

 As a result, the bank decided to move forward with a hybrid hardware and software authentication system — while designing their customer communications to promote the software option.
 The Project Manager explained that tailoring their customer communications was crucial to the bank’s success: